jdiejim/pokedex-blog/README.md

   ```

   Then you need to create a new class App that extends Component.
-All stateful components require 2 main methods: the constructor and the
+All stateful components require 2 main methods:

-  super();render methods.
+  1. constructor: where we initialize our state
+  2. render: where we write our jsx

   In the constructor we always have to call the super() function since we are extending from the component class.
 Additionaly, we also need to declare our initial state.
 For now leave it as an empty object.
 We are going to use this later in the tutorial.